kyle94024/TextEx/README.md

 - JavaScript
 - npm
 - TypeScript
-- React
 - Node
 - Chat-GPT 3.5 Turbo
-- TailwindCSS
 - Vite

 ## Introduction<a name="introduction"></a>

-TextEx is a Chrome extension tool that allows users to understand any text using the "Lay-ify", "Explain", and "Summary" tools.
+TextEx is a Chrome extension tool that allows users to understand any text using the "Lay-ify" and "Summary" tools.
 The aim of the project is to provide laypersons a powerful and flexible tool to understand jargon-filled and expert-level text easily, whether for personal or professional use.

 ## Launch<a name="launch"></a>